Buying for the first time in NYC? Be sure to prep your finances first

-Banks are keen to make sure that you will qualify for a mortgage in light of the pandemic, says Melissa Cohn, regional vice president and executive mortgage banker at William Raveis Mortgage.
+Banks want to make sure that you will qualify for a mortgage in light of the residual upheaval caused by the pandemic, says Melissa Cohn, regional vice president and executive mortgage banker at William Raveis Mortgage.
 As a result, they’ve set the bar higher.

-Banks want to see more in the way of post-closing reserves and are requiring that a portion be in cash in a bank, and not in stocks or retirement accounts.
+Banks want to see more in the way of post-closing reserves and are requiring that a portion is cash in a bank, and not in stocks or retirement accounts.

 For self-employed borrowers, banks are requiring year-to-date profit and loss statements that are for the entire year, not just six months, and they will also ask for two months of bank statements to support the stated income.
-If closing takes several months, they will ask for an updated profit and loss to the month prior to closing and updated bank statements.
+If the closing takes several months, they will ask for an updated profit and loss for the month prior to closing along with updated bank statements.
 All salaried borrowers are asked to provide a pay stub verifying current employment dated within two weeks of the closing.